By Jules Finkelstein

 - The Workplace Health Achievement Index and other Workplace Health Solutions, from The American Heart Association

-Jules Finkelstein was an Intern at the Nonprofit Risk Management Center (NRMC) this Spring.
-She will be attending Boston University in the Fall.
+Jules Finkelstein was an Intern at the Nonprofit Risk Management Center (NRMC).

 “Workplace Wellness Programs: The Penalties and Risks of Noncompliance,” Wellness Council of America

 “Changing Rules for Workplace Wellness Programs: Implications for Sensitive Health Conditions,” Henry J. Kaiser Family Foundation

 “Workplace Wellness Programs Characteristics and Requirements,” Henry J. Kaiser Family Foundation